 YWAM Blankenburg, Germany– Thanks to the generosity of others, we were able to help serve incoming Syrian Refugees learn German.
 We worked with YWAM Blankenburg, Germany and helped with the purchase of German language software.
 They are using this software to teach newly arrived individuals German.
 It was a privilege to serve this community in practical ways.

 Refugee programs – Currently we are partnering with a few different churches and non profits in San Diego California, where we are serving newly arrived families with refugee status.
 We are helping children and adults register for school, which is important as it helps kids learn english, continue their education, and helps them with job training and integrates them into American Culture.
 It is an honor to serve this community.
 We also run a weekly youth group for Syrian boy’s, providing a safe space for these students to be themselves and learn truths.

-Each year we are taking teams to Cambodia, as well as San Diego and the Marshall Islands.
+Each year we are taking teams to Cambodia, as well as San Diego.
 We would love for you to join us on one of these trips.